nacular/doodle/docs/controls.md

 }
 ```

+?> Rendering requires a `SpinnerBehavior`. [`BasicTheme`]() provides one.

 ### StarRater

-Displays a rating between [0, n] using stars.
+A highly customizable control that displays a rating between [0, n] using stars.
 It also lets the user change the underlying value.

 ```kotlin
 val stars = StarRater(displayRounded = 0f, max = 5).apply {